-Use of Interpreter Training 1.5 hours, annual for everyone This training will provide guidance on Working with Interpreters in a Men The following topics will be discussed: 1.
-Latinx, Language Access, & COVID-19 2.
-The importance of trained interpreters 3.
-Common practices of trained interpreters 4.
-Strategies for working with trained and untrained interpreters 5.
-Considerations for mental health settings Click on link to watch the video.
-It is 1 hour and 32 minutes long. tal Health Setting.
-Location and Presenter(s) Date Cecily Rodriguez, MPA FY23-24 Seeking Safety - Introductory Session 6 hours, offered annually
+Use of Interpreter Training

+1.5 hours, annual for everyone

+This training will provide guidance on Working with Interpreters in a Mental Health Setting.

+The following topics will be discussed:

+- 1. Latinx, Language Access, & COVID-19 - 2.
+The importance of trained interpreters - 3.
+Common practices of trained interpreters - 4.
+Strategies for working with trained and untrained interpreters - 5.
+Considerations for mental health settings

+Click on link to watch the video.
+It is 1 hour and 32 minutes long.

+Location and Presenter(s) Date

+Cecily Rodriguez, MPA FY23-24

+Socking Safaty Introductory Soccion 6 hours offered appually